agnesblch/MetIDfyR/README.md

 This app saves PDF report for selected metabolites thanks to the packages "rmarkdown" and "rsvg".
 The SVG figures are printed in the report using the R package "magick" (https://cran.rstudio.com/bin/windows/contrib/3.6/magick_2.3.zip).

+You can find this application in the repository : https://github.com/agnesblch/MetApp

 ## Citation
 >Delcourt V, Barnabé A, Loup B, Garcia P, André F, Chabot B, Trévisiol S, Moulard Y, Popot M-A & Bailly-Chouriberry L -
 > *`MetIDfyR`, an Open-Source R Package to Decipher Small-Molecule Drugs Metabolism Through High Resolution Mass Spectrometry*.
 2020.
 AnalChem. https://doi.org/10.1021/acs.analchem.0c02281